-Surface water assessments in this 2012 report are based primarily on biological, water, physical habitat, and fish-tissue information collected through 2010 from various monitoring programs (Illinois EPA 2007).
+Surface water assessments in this 2014 report are based primarily on biological, water, physical habitat, and fish-tissue information collected through 2011 from various monitoring programs (Illinois EPA 2007).
 These programs include: the Ambient Water Quality Monitoring Network, Intensive Basin Surveys, Facility-Related Stream Surveys, the Fish Contaminant Monitoring Program, the Ambient Lake Monitoring Program, the Illinois Clean Lakes Monitoring Program, the Volunteer Lake Monitoring Program, the Lake Michigan Monitoring Program, TMDL monitoring and other outside sources.
 Use attainment was updated for surface waters where sufficient new information became available.
 In addition, assessments were updated when errors were discovered in previous assessments.
 Older assessments are based on the most recent data available, which, in some cases, may be over 15 years old.
 Although the Intensive Basin Monitoring program generally revisits each major basin in the state on a five year basis, limited state resources make it impossible to monitor all water bodies in each basin every five years.

-In 2012, stream assessments of aquatic life use and aesthetic quality use, which rely primarily on data from Intensive Basin Surveys, were updated for stream segments in these basins: Apple River/Plum River, Mississippi North, Mississippi North Central, Mississippi Central, Mississippi South Central, Mississippi South, Green River, Upper Illinois River, Kankakee River, Spoon River, Vermillion River (Illinois River), Iroquois River, Mackinaw River, Bear Creek, Wood River/Piasa Creek, Saline River, Ohio River tributaries, and the Cache River basins.
-These basins were sampled in 2009 or 2010.
-In a few cases, where other data were available for waters outside these basins, we used that data to update assessments as well.
-Water chemistry data from the Ambient Water Quality Monitoring Network from 2008 through 2010 were also used in some of those assessments.
-Some assessments of aquatic life use in streams were updated based on Facility-Related Stream Survey data from 2009 through 2010.
+In 2014, stream assessments of aquatic life use and aesthetic quality use, which rely primarily on data from Intensive Basin Surveys, were updated for stream segments in these basins: Kishwaukee River, Chicago/Little Calumet River, middle and lower Illinois River, Vermilion River (Wabash Basin), Little Vermilion River (Wabash Basin), Macoupin Creek, Embarras River, middle and lower Wabash River tributaries, and the Skillet Fork basins.
+These basins were sampled in 2011.
+In a few cases, where other data were available for waters outside these basins, we used those data to update assessments as well.
+Water chemistry data from the Ambient Water Quality Monitoring Network from 2009 through 2011 were also used in some of those assessments.
+Some assessments of aquatic life use in streams were updated based on Facility-Related Stream Survey data from 2011.

-All use attainment assessments on Lake Michigan were updated with Lake Michigan Monitoring Program data from 2008 through 2010.
+All use attainment assessments on Lake Michigan were updated with Lake Michigan Monitoring Program data through 2011.

-Assessments of indigenous aquatic life use in streams were not updated in this cycle because proposed comprehensive changes to the Secondary Contact and Indigenous Aquatic Life Standards (see Section B-2) have not yet been approved by the Illinois Pollution Control Board.
+Assessments of indigenous aquatic life use in streams were updated in this cycle using water data through 2011 from various sources.
 Indigenous aquatic life use was not updated this cycle for Lake Calumet because no new data were available.

-Assessments of primary contact use and secondary contact use in streams were updated with Ambient Water Quality Monitoring Network data from 2006 through 2010.
-Because there were no new fecal coliform samples collected in lakes since the last report, no new assessments of primary contact use or secondary contact use were made for inland lakes.
+Assessments of primary contact use and secondary contact use in streams were updated with Ambient Water Quality Monitoring Network data from 2007 through 2011.
+Because there were no new fecal coliform samples collected in lakes since the last report, no new assessments of primary contact use or secondary contact use were made for freshwater lakes.

-Assessments of fish consumption use were generally updated with Fish Contaminant Monitoring Program data from 2009 through 2010.
-In some cases older data may also have been used.
+Assessments of fish consumption use were generally updated with Fish Contaminant Monitoring Program data from 2011.
+In some cases, older data may also have been used.

-Aquatic life use and aesthetic quality use in lakes were updated with Ambient Lake Monitoring Program and Illinois Clean Lakes Monitoring Program data from 2009 through 2010.
+Aquatic life use and aesthetic quality use in lakes were updated with Ambient Lake Monitoring Program and Illinois Clean Lakes Monitoring Program data from 2011.

-Public and food processing water supply use in streams was updated from a variety of data sources covering a period of 2001 through 2010.
-The same is true for inland lakes except that some updates may involve data as old as 1999.
+Public and food processing water supply use in streams was updated from a variety of data sources covering a period of 2001 through 2011.
+Public and food processing water supply use assessments in freshwater lakes also use data from a variety of data sources covering a period of 1999 through 2011.

-Non-agency data sources such as the Lake County Health Department, the City of Chicago, the Metropolitan Water Reclamation District of Greater Chicago, the U.S. Geological Survey, TMDL contractors and others were also used for the assessment of various uses and water bodies.
+Non-agency data sources such as the Lake County Health Department, the City of Chicago, the Metropolitan Water Reclamation District of Greater Chicago, the U.S. Geological Survey, TMDL contractors and others may also be used for the assessment of various uses and water bodies.